 - Opportunity Costs

-One reason might be a a child who has special needs.
+Another reason permanent coverage is necessary might be a a child who has special needs.
 Special needs planning with life insurance is a great way to provide for your child when you are no longer able to.

 Business owners can fund a buy-sell agreement with life insurance to provide an additional source of income if an owner dies.
-And don’t forget the utility of long-term disability insurance if an owner is disabled.
+The death benefit is a great liquidity injection that can be used to keep the business afloat, rather than the alternative of closing the business due to the death of an owner.

 Whole life insurance is considered cash value life insurance and is tax favored under the IRC.
 Among the tax incentives for cash value life insurance are: